-PRELIMINARY GRADE AND FEEDBACK (Year 7 - 9 only)
+Preliminary Grade and Feedback (Year 7 - 9 Only)

-Preliminary grade and feedback is an important part of the learning process.
+Preliminary grade and feedback are an important part of the learning process.
 Preliminary marked work will be returned to students with constructive comments clearly outlining areas of strength and improvement (annotated) and an overall preliminary grade against criteria.
 Staff have two weeks (10 working days) to return the preliminary feedback/grades.